ksharindam/chemcanvas/README.md

 # ChemCanvas

-The most intuitive opensource 2D chemical drawing tool.
+A very intuitive opensource 2D chemical drawing tool.

 ### Description

-This is targeted to be the most intuitive opensource 2D chemical drawing tool.
+This is a very intuitive opensource 2D chemical drawing tool.
 You can draw organic chemical structures and reactions very easily and quickly.

 ### Download